microsoft/vscode-docs/docs/getstarted/themes.md

 ## Creating your own File Icon Theme

-You can create your own File Icon Theme from icons (preferably SVG), see the [Adding a new Icon Theme](/docs/extensions/themes-snippets-colorizers.md#adding-a-new-icon-theme) topic in our Extension Authoring section for details.
+You can create your own File Icon Theme from icons (preferably SVG), see the [Icon Theme](/api/extension-guides/icon-theme.md) topic in our Extension API section for details.

 ## Next steps